DoThNg/Data-Engineering-Projects/3_ETL_Mage/README.md

 ### Steps to run the data pipeline with Mage:
 **Step 1:** Set up the virtual environment
+- Create a folder for this practice
-- Run command: `python -m venv {virtualenv name}`
+- Run command: `python -m venv {virtualenv name}` in this folder's directory
 - Create a folder named `dataset` where the virtual env is created (The dataset will be downloaded and saved in this folder)
 - Store the [sql.py](https://github.com/DoThNg/Data-Engineering-Projects/blob/main/3_ETL_Mage/sql.py) where the virtual env is created (The file contains sql queries used in this practice)

 **Step 2:** Run command:
-`pip install -r requirements.txt` (This will install all relevant python packages for this practice)
+`pip install -r requirements.txt` (This will install all relevant python packages for this practice.
+The [requirements.txt](https://github.com/DoThNg/Data-Engineering-Projects/blob/main/3_ETL_Mage/requirements.txt) file is also stored in the folder where the virtual env is created)

 **Step 3:** Set up a local PostgreSQL database (PostgreSQL 10 is used in this practice)